 Second, let’s look at the claimed benefits of infused copper—primarily that it prevents odor, that it has anti-microbial properties, and that the release of positive ions promotes health and wellness.
-Science agrees with 2 of the 3.
-The anti-microbial properties are well known and studied:
+Science agrees with one of those claims and partly with another, but with a significant caveat.
+The anti-microbial properties of copper itself are well known and studied:

 Bacteria, yeasts, and viruses are rapidly killed on metallic copper surfaces, and the term “contact killing” has been coined for this process.
 While the phenomenon was already known in ancient times, it is currently receiving renewed attention.
 This is due to the potential use of copper as an antibacterial material in health care settings.
 Contact killing was observed to take place at a rate of at least 7 to 8 logs per hour, and no live microorganisms were generally recovered from copper surfaces after prolonged incubation.
 The antimicrobial activity of copper and copper alloys is now well established, and copper has recently been registered at the U.S. Environmental Protection Agency as the first solid antimicrobial material.
 In several clinical studies, copper has been evaluated for use on touch surfaces, such as door handles, bathroom fixtures, or bed rails, in attempts to curb nosocomial infections.